TUDelft-GeoDykes/geodykes-fastapi/readme.md

 source export-env.sh
 poetry run uvicorn app.application:application --reload
 ```

-## Licensing and waiver

-Licensed under MIT, subject to waiver:

-Technische Universiteit Delft hereby disclaims all copyright interest in the program “geodykes-app” (A web application and system to monitor and visualize dykes) written by the Author(s).

-Prof.dr.ir.
-Stefan Aarninkhof, Dean of Civil Engineering and Geosciences

-Copyright (c) 2022 Jose Carlos Urra Llanusa, Ching-Yu Chao, Selin Kubilay.

 ## Local development setup for the frontend
 ### Running the Frontend Application in Development Setup